-Later, Tea Emporiums and Tearooms became fashionable and were considered to be safe places for women to go alone to meet their friends.
-Afternoon Tea became a more lavish and elaborate party for people to share the tea table, talk over scandals or titbits of news in the Tatler or Ladies Fashionable Repository.
+Later, Tea Emporiums and Tearooms became fashionable, and were considered to be safe places for women to go alone to meet their friends.
+Afternoon Tea became a more lavish, and elaborate party for people to share the tea table, talk over scandals or titbits of news in the Tatler or Ladies Fashionable Repository.
 The upper and middle classes were the forerunners of afternoon tea that provided an opportunity for women to express their fashion sense, and to display refinement and elegance in their conduct, but it was also an example of women’s place in a patriarchal society.

 On the other hand, poor and working class women were chastised for excessive tea drinking and for not abiding to the rules of etiquette for the tea table.
 Women who did not uphold the strict social rules and etiquette were called ignorant and were thought to be undermining their family and society with the over consumption of Tea.

+Popular art and literature of the 1800’s reflected the social issues of unregulated tea-drinkingby upholding high standards, propriety, and respectability.
+By expressing a comedic outlook, and satirical view of women and the Tea Table.
 As we read in “Pride and Prejudice,” Mr Collins considered the invitation to have “Tea” with Lady Catherine to be a great honour bestowed upon Miss Elizabeth Bennet and her friends.
 An invitation to drink tea ‘at home’ was considered a huge honour.